axelarnetwork/axelar-amplifier/doc/src/contracts/gateway.md

 4. The messages are verified asynchronously, and the verification status is stored in the verifier.
 5. Once the messages are verified, `RouteMessages` is called at the gateway, which forwards the verified messages to the router.
 6. The router forwards each message to the gateway registered to the destination chain specified in the message.
-7. The prover retrieves the messages from the gateway, organizes them into a batch and submits the batch for signing.
+7. The prover retrieves the messages from the gateway, organizes them into a payload and submits the payload for signing.
-8. The relayer sends the signed batch to the external gateway.
+8. The relayer sends the signed payload to the external gateway.

 ## Gateway graph